botify-labs/simpleflow/docs/src/features/signals.md

 =======

 !!! warning
-    This feature is in "beta" mode so this is subject to change.
+    This feature is in _beta_ mode and subject to changes.
+Any feedback is appreciated.

 Signals are handled via two methods: `Workflow.signal` and `Workflow.wait_signal`.
 They are currently only implemented with SWF.